Trystan-C/CC-ASM/README.md

 ### Local Installation

-To install CC-ASM locally, clone this repository and copy the contents of the `src` to your computer's local directory.
+To install CC-ASM locally, clone this repository and copy the contents of the `ccasm` folder to your computer's local directory.
 This location varies between operating systems.

 ### Global Installation

-To install CC-ASM globally, clone this repository and copy the `src` directory into your Computer Craft installation's `rom` directory.
+To install CC-ASM globally, clone this repository and copy the `ccasm` directory into your Computer Craft installation's `rom` directory.

-Then, move the `assemble.lua` file from the `src` directory into the root `rom` directory.
+Then, move the `assemble.lua` file from the `ccasm/src` directory into the root `rom` directory.